- Schistosomiasis is an acute and chronic disease caused by parasitic worms.

 |Schistosoma guineensis and related S. intercalatum||Rain forest areas of central Africa|

-Schistosomiasis particularly affects agricultural and fishing populations.
-Women doing domestic chores in infested water, such as washing clothes, are also at risk.
-Inadequate hygiene and play habits make children especially vulnerable to infection.
+Schistosomiasis mostly affects poor and rural communities, particularly agricultural and fishing populations.
+Women doing domestic chores in infested water, such as washing clothes, are also at risk and can develop female genital schistosomiasis.
+Inadequate hygiene and contact with infected water make children especially vulnerable to infection.

-Migration to urban areas and refugee movements are introducing the disease to new areas.
-Increasing population size and the corresponding needs for power and water, often result in development schemes and environmental modifications that also lead to increased transmission.
+Migration to urban areas and population movements are introducing the disease to new areas.
+Increasing population size and the corresponding needs for power and water often result in development schemes, and environmental modifications facilitate transmission.

 Urogenital schistosomiasis is also considered to be a risk factor for HIV infection, especially in women.

-Symptoms of schistosomiasis are caused by the body's reaction to the worms’ eggs, not by the worms themselves.
+Symptoms of schistosomiasis are caused by the body’s reaction to the worms' eggs.

 Intestinal schistosomiasis can result in abdominal pain, diarrhoea, and blood in the stool.
 Liver enlargement is common in advanced cases, and is frequently associated with an accumulation of fluid in the peritoneal cavity and hypertension of the abdominal blood vessels.
 In such cases there may also be enlargement of the spleen.

 The classic sign of urogenital schistosomiasis is haematuria (blood in urine).
 Fibrosis of the bladder and ureter, and kidney damage are sometimes diagnosed in advanced cases.
-Bladder cancer is another possible late-stage complication.
-In women, urogenital schistosomiasis may present with genital lesions, vaginal bleeding, pain during sexual intercourse and nodules in the vulva.
-In men, urogenital schistosomiasis can induce pathology of the seminal vesicles, prostate and other organs.
+Bladder cancer is another possible complication in the later stages.
+In women, urogenital schistosomiasis may present with genital lesions, vaginal bleeding, pain during sexual intercourse, and nodules in the vulva.
+In men, urogenital schistosomiasis can induce pathology of the seminal vesicles, prostate, and other organs.
 This disease may also have other long-term irreversible consequences, including infertility.

-The economic and health effects of schistosomiasis are considerable.
+The economic and health effects of schistosomiasis are considerable and the disease disables more than it kills.
 In children, schistosomiasis can cause anaemia, stunting and a reduced ability to learn, although the effects are usually reversible with treatment.
 Chronic schistosomiasis may affect people’s ability to work and in some cases can result in death.
-In sub-Saharan Africa, more than 200 000 deaths per year are due to schistosomiasis.
+The number of deaths due to schistosomiasis is difficult to estimate because of hidden pathologies such as liver and kidney failure, bladder cancer and ectopic pregnancies due to female genital schistosomiasis.

 Schistosomiasis is diagnosed through the detection of parasite eggs in stool or urine specimens.
-Antigens detected in blood or urine samples are also indications of infection.
+Antibodies and/or antigens detected in blood or urine samples are also indications of infection.

 For urogenital schistosomiasis, a filtration technique using nylon, paper or polycarbonate filters is the standard diagnostic technique.
-Children with S. haematobium almost always have microscopic blood in their urine and this can be detected by chemical reagent strips.
+Children with S. haematobium almost always have microscopic blood in their urine which can be detected by chemical reagent strips.

 The eggs of intestinal schistosomiasis can be detected in faecal specimens through a technique using methylene blue-stained cellophane soaked in glycerine or glass slides, known as the Kato-Katz technique.

-For people from non-endemic or living in low transmission areas, serological and immunological tests may be useful in showing exposure to infection and the need for thorough examination and treatment.
+For people living in non-endemic or low-transmission areas, serological and immunological tests may be useful in showing exposure to infection and the need for thorough examination, treatment and follow-up.

 Prevention and control

-The WHO strategy for schistosomiasis control focuses on reducing disease through periodic, targeted treatment with praziquantel.
-This involves regular treatment of all people in at-risk groups
+The WHO strategy for schistosomiasis control focuses on reducing disease through periodic, targeted treatment with praziquantel through the large-scale treatment (preventive chemotherapy) of affected populations.
+It involves regular treatment of all at-risk groups.
+In a few countries, where there is low transmission, the interruption of the transmission of the disease should be aimed for.

 Groups targeted for treatment are:

-- adults considered to be at risk in endemic areas, people with occupations involving contact with infested water – such as fishermen, farmers, irrigation workers – and women whose domestic tasks bring them into contact with infested water;
+- Adults considered to be at risk in endemic areas, and people with occupations involving contact with infested water, such as fishermen, farmers, irrigation workers, and women whose domestic tasks bring them in contact with infested water.

-The frequency of treatment is determined by the prevalence of infection or haematuria (in the case of urogenital schistosomiasis) in school-age children.
-In high transmission areas, treatment may have to be repeated every year for a number of years.
+The frequency of treatment is determined by the prevalence of infection in school-age children.
+In high-transmission areas, treatment may have to be repeated every year for a number of years.
 Monitoring is essential to determine the impact of control interventions.

-The aim is to reduce disease: periodic treatment of at-risk populations will cure mild symptoms and prevent infected people from developing severe, late-stage chronic disease.
-However, a major limitation to schistosomiasis control has been access to praziquantel.
-Available data show that only 10% of people requiring treatment were reached in 2011.
+The aim is to reduce disease morbidity and transmission: periodic treatment of at-risk populations will cure mild symptoms and prevent infected people from developing severe, late-stage chronic disease.
+However, a major limitation to schistosomiasis control has been the limited availability of praziquantel.
+Data for 2016 show that 35.6% of people requiring treatment were reached globally, with a proportion of 53.7% of school-aged children requiring preventive chemotherapy for schistosomiasis being treated.

-Schistosomiasis control has been successfully implemented over the past 20 years in several countries, including Brazil, Cambodia, China, Egypt, and Saudi Arabia.
+Schistosomiasis control has been successfully implemented over the past 40 years in several countries, including Brazil, Cambodia, China, Egypt, Mauritius, Islamic Republic of Iran, Oman, Jordan and Saudi Arabia.
 There is evidence that schistosomiasis transmission was interrupted in Morocco.
-Assessment of the status of transmission is being made in several countries.
+In Burkina Faso, Ghana, Niger, Rwanda, Sierra Leone, the United Republic of Tanzania, and Yemen, it has been possible to scale-up schistosomiasis treatment to the national level and have an impact on the disease in a few years.
+An assessment of the status of transmission is being made in several countries.

-Over the past 10 years, there has been scale up of treatment campaigns in a number of sub-Saharan countries, with national coverage achieved in Burkina Faso, Niger and Uganda.
+Over the past 10 years, there has been scale-up of treatment campaigns in a number of sub-Saharan countries, where most of those at risk live.

 WHO’s work on schistosomiasis is part of an integrated approach to the control of neglected tropical diseases.
 Although medically diverse, neglected tropical diseases share features that allow them to persist in conditions of poverty, where they cluster and frequently overlap.

 Working with partners and the private sector, WHO has advocated for increased access to praziquantel and resources for implementation.
-A significant amount of praziquantel, to treat more than 100 million children of school age per year has been pledged by the private sector and development partners.
+A significant amount of praziquantel, to treat more than 100 million children of the school age per year, has been pledged by the private sector and development partners.